The game was originally supposed to be titled Conanvania, but Konami came to their senses and gave Simon a whip.

 RELEASE DATE: May 1987

 Playing through every NES game really puts Nintendo’s entire gaming output into perspective.
 Games traditionally failed on the NES, not because they weren’t marketed properly like today, but because they were bad games.
-Read my Castelian and Castle of Deceit reviews to see why no one has ever heard of those games in 2011.
+Read my Castelian and Castle of Deceit reviews to see why no one has ever heard of those games.
 Castlevania was released in 1987 for the Nintendo, and, if I’m not mistaken, was one of the first side-scrolling action games for the NES along with Kung Fu, Ghosts N Goblins, and the original Super Mario Bros.
 Out of all the aforementioned games, only Mario and Castlevania truly live on today.
 Kung Fu and Ghosts N Goblins were hardly bad games for their day, and in fact, sold quite well, but Castlevania was a huge success.
 It’s for good reason: even 24 years later, Castlevania is one of those Nintendo games, like Mega Man or Contra, that possesses the ability to still feel fresh, exciting, and challenging on every playthrough.

 Anyone who’s ever been moderately interested in the Castlevania series has read a thousand retrospectives on the series; articles on why the first game was so influential, unique, interesting, fun, on why it launched a dynasty, etc. Even if you didn’t read past the entry on Super Castlevania IV in said retrospective, everyone knows the story and the gameplay behind ¾ of the series.
 Some member of the Belmont goes to take on Dracula and his several reincarnations.
 Later, in the GBA and DS games, they introduce several new characters and soap opera plotlines, but that’s none of our concern.
 What is important is each person’s take on their time with Castlevania.
 In other words, where were you when you first played one of the original Castlevania games on the NES?
 So in a sort-of, kind-of break from tradition, I would like readers to leave a comment, stating their first experience with a Castlevania game.
 I’d prefer if your first experience was with Castlevania I-III on the NES, but beggars can’t be choosers.
 Any reminiscences will do!